turboic/4dstudio-localserver/POST.md

 So this is an unusual situation, where you need to run a server on your local computer even when you are running a webapp.
 But this trick allows use to launch a native editor from the webapp.

+### Open sourced
+We decided to opensource [4dstudio-localserver]() to give back to the community.
+You may reuse it in your own webapp.
+It has lot of side benefits, it makes it easier to install, people outside can improve it and contribute back.

+Additionally we need to handle the unusual aspect situation: we are asking power users of a webapp to install a software on their local computer.
+There is a legitimate security concern for our users and we are taking it very seriously.
+So we wanted to be as transparent as possible.
+The code is available, so everybody which is interested can look and check what we are doing.

 ### Workflow
 4dstudio-localserver provides an REST API using [express](http://expressjs.com/).
 We wrote it with flexibility in mind, you can even reuse it on your own project.